 - Understanding authentication access controls across AWS databases

 - How the DynamoDB Accelerator (DAX) can enhance performance

-- Understand the differences between Multi-AZ instances and Read Replicas
+- RDS Multi-AZ and Read Replicas

 This learning path has been designed for those who are responsible for maintaining and managing databases infrastructure within AWS.
-It would also be advantageous to Solution Architects and those looking to take an Associate or Professional level AWS certification.

 You should have a basic understanding of AWS core services and VPC infrastructure

 This course covers AWS databases at a very high level and will include how they work, their strengths, and what workloads are best suited for them.

 This course (part of a two-part series on AWS database fundamentals) introduces you to Amazon RDS, Amazon DynamoDB, Amazon ElastiCache, and Amazon Neptune.

 Knowledge Check: Database Fundamentals for AWS Part 1